 Bakkt Key Futures

-Bakkt offers futures contracts that can be settled for Bitcoin or cash at a later time.
+Bakkt offers futures contracts that can be settled for Bitcoin or cash later.
 On the platform, users do not simply buy and store Bitcoin in a wallet address.
 Bakkt Bitcoin futures contracts are the first-ever one-day physical delivery crypto contracts.
-These contracts are traded on ICE Futures US (IFUS) and cleared on the CFTC-regulated exchange, and clearinghouse ICE Clear US (ICUS).
+These contracts are traded on ICE Futures US (IFUS) and cleared on the CFTC-regulated exchange and clearinghouse ICE Clear US (ICUS).

 Bakkt Bitcoin contracts are offered against fiat currencies (including USD, GBP, and EUR.
-For instance, an individual can purchase a USD/BTC futures contract and receive one Bitcoin delivered in their account.
-Bakkt offers two kinds of Bitcoin futures contracts: a daily settlement Bitcoin future for same-day market transactions and a monthly bitcoin futures contract that enables prospective trading using the forward pricing curve.
+For instance, an individual can purchase a USD/BTC futures contract and receive one Bitcoin delivered to their account.
+In addition, Bakkt offers two kinds of Bitcoin futures contracts: a daily settlement Bitcoin future for same-day market transactions and a monthly bitcoin futures contract that enables prospective trading using the forward pricing curve.

 In the crypto space, futures contracts are vital tools to institutional investors and traders as they allow hedging, risk management, and price discovery, making crypto investments quite profitable.
-Thanks to Bakkt, regulated crypto price discovery is something of the past.
+However, thanks to Bakkt, regulated crypto price discovery is something of the past.

 As of November 2019, Bakkt Warehouse started serving as a general custody platform.
-The Bakkt Warehouse, like most custody services, stores digital assets in such a way that it’s easily accessible by institutional investors.
-The platform leverages crypto security approaches such as offline storage coupled with financial security strategies such as auditing and insurance policies.
+The Bakkt Warehouse, like most custody services, stores digital assets in such a way that it’s easily accessible to institutional investors.
+The platform leverages crypto security approaches such as offline storage and financial security strategies such as auditing and insurance policies.

 Bakkt also supports Bitcoin payments and rewards through Bakkt App – a mobile application for spending and managing digital assets.
 The app isn’t exclusively for Bitcoin balances.
-It also supports game points, loyalty points, as well as cash balances.
+It also supports game points, loyalty points, and cash balances.
 However, the app is yet to be launched to general users, with the expected launch date set for summer 2020.
-The app is a result of Bakkt’s partnership with Starbucks, which now supports Bakkt Cash payments.
+The app results from Bakkt’s partnership with Starbucks, which now supports Bakkt Cash payments.

 Bakkt is also looking to expand its payments and rewards services with the planned acquisition of Bridge2 solutions, which deals with loyalty and rewards.
-The acquisition will allow users to pay for products and/or services from supporting companies and retailers using loyalty points.
+The acquisition will allow users to use loyalty points to pay for products and support companies and retailers’ services from s.

 Bakkt’s Infrastructure and Security